delonborges/migracao-dados-job/README.md

 ```
 $ sudo mysql

-CREATE USER 'username'@'%' IDENTIFIED BY 'password';
+CREATE USER 'username'@'%%' IDENTIFIED BY 'password';
-GRANT ALL PRIVILEGES ON *.* TO 'user'@'%' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON * . * TO 'username'@'%%';
+FLUSH PRIVILEGES;

 exit